 Now that all the briefs have been prepared, they can be submitted to the Florida appellate court.
 A 3-judge panel will review all the submitted briefs.
 If they deny your appeal (officially referred to as per curiam affirmed), the original judgement will stand.
 If the judges agree, in full or in part, that a mistake was made, they may send the case back to trial court to be re-evaluated.

-The Importance of a Appellate Attorney
+The Importance of hiring an Appellate Attorney

 Unlike a regular family attorney who has taken the time to learn know you personally and learn the facts and circumstances of your case, an appellate attorney needs to approach appeal cases objectively.
 Appeal attorneys need to critically evaluate your case from a technical perspective to determine if the case is eligible for appeal and then devise a plan to best present these facts.